Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to a report from the Department of Animal Husbandry and Veterinary Medicine ( Ministry of Agriculture and Environment ), in April, an outbreak of lumpy skin disease (LSD) was detected in Khanh Hoa province.
 Previously, this dangerous disease also occurred in Quang Ngai province with 4 outbreaks and currently the outbreaks have not passed 21 days.

-According to the provincial Department of Crop Production and Livestock, although Phu Yen has not yet recorded any cases of ASF in cattle and buffalo, this disease is occurring in many other localities in the country, including Khanh Hoa and Quang Ngai provinces, which are two neighboring localities of our province, so the risk of infection and outbreak of ASF in livestock is very high.
-Along with that, the current hot weather creates favorable conditions for insects to be active, which are intermediate agents transmitting ASF in livestock, so there is a high risk of an outbreak.
-Therefore, livestock farmers must not be subjective, must be proactive and actively prevent ASF in livestock.
+According to the provincial Department of Crop Production and Livestock, although Phu Yen has not yet recorded any cases of VDNC in buffalo and cattle, this epidemic is occurring in many other localities in the country, including Khanh Hoa and Quang Ngai provinces, which are two neighboring localities of our province, so the risk of infection and outbreak of VDNC in livestock is very high.
+Along with that, currently, the hot weather creates favorable conditions for insects to be active, which are the intermediary agents transmitting VDNC in livestock, so there is a high risk of outbreak.
+Therefore, livestock farmers must not be subjective, must be proactive and actively prevent VDNC in livestock.

-Mr. Nguyen Van Phung in An Phu commune (Tuy Hoa city) said: In the past few days, every night my family has burned straw to smoke to repel mosquitoes, the area around the barn is always cleaned.
-The family also cleared the drainage ditches to prevent stagnant water for flies and mosquitoes to breed.
-Sometimes I also use insecticide to spray the entire barn area, killing flies, mosquitoes, ticks, and gnats, hoping to protect the herd of cows.
+Mr. Nguyen Van Phung in An Phu commune (Tuy Hoa city) said: In recent days, every night my family has burned straw to smoke away mosquitoes, and the area around the barn has always been cleaned.
+My family has also cleared drainage ditches to prevent stagnant water for flies and mosquitoes to breed.
+Sometimes I also use insecticide to spray the entire barn area to kill flies, mosquitoes, ticks, and gnats, hoping to protect the herd of cows.

 As the disease can break out at any time, it is essential to maintain and improve preventive measures.
 Farmers need to continue to implement disease prevention measures, especially ensuring that all required vaccines are fully vaccinated, so that the livestock can achieve the highest level of disease protection.